 Does someone important to you have a pressing financial need?
 Maybe it’s buying a first home, starting a business, or paying for college or medical bills.
 Whatever the situation, your money could have a more significant impact in that person’s life now, rather than decades later as an inheritance.

 With the confidence gained from working with financial professionals, as well as recent tax policies that encourage giving, more people are beginning to transfer their wealth over several years or decades.
-For example, the IRS recently increased the annual gift-tax exclusion, allowing you to make as many gifts of cash or property (up to $15,000 each) as you’d like each year – without you or your beneficiaries having to pay any taxes.
+For example, the IRS increased the annual gift-tax exclusion for 2020 and 2021, allowing you to make as many gifts of cash or property (up to $15,000 each) as you’d like each year – without you or your beneficiaries having to pay any taxes.